cwrowley/pysces/README.rst

 Documentation
 =============

+The documentation is available online at http://pysces.readthedocs.org/ .
 Documentation is generated using `sphinx <http://sphinx-doc.org>`_ and `numpydoc
 <https://pypi.python.org/pypi/numpydoc>`_.
 Once these are installed, you can
 build the documentation as follows::